 A functional nutrition professional can recommend lifestyle strategies as well as natural herbs and vitamins to coax a much more natural hormone response throughout menopause – without the steep peaks and valleys; and, they can specifically tailor that program to your unique needs.

-So while you cannot choose when menopausal symptoms begins, you can control when you seek alternative solutions if symptoms become more severe.
+So while you cannot choose when menopausal symptoms begin, you can control when you seek alternative solutions if symptoms become more severe.